 Even back in the 1970s, I would occasionally make a key by impression, or pick a door lock to unlock a car; but it certainly wasn’t my first option.
 When Ford came out with the 10-cut system in 1984, that changed because 10-cut Ford door locks were so incredibly easy to pick.
 I soon discovered that picking the lock was a great way to impress the customer and to justify a higher charge for the job.
 In addition, picking the lock eliminates the possibility of disconnecting a linkage rod, scratching window tint, or breaking a window.
 For that reason, I’ve always been a big fan of picking locks whenever possible.

-The down side of lock picking is what I call the “Hero / Zero” problem.
+The down side of lock picking is what I like to call the “Hero / Zero” problem.
 If you pick the lock quickly, you’re a hero.
-If you take a long time to pick the lock, or don’t get it picked, you’re a zero.
-People today have seen too many TV shows where locks get picked in seconds, and they expect it to be the same in reality.
-We all know that isn’t the case, but if I have trouble picking a particular lock, I’ll move on to “Plan B” after a couple of minutes.
+If you take a long time to pick the lock, or don’t get it picked at all, you’re a zero.
+People today have seen way too many TV shows where locks get picked in seconds, and they expect it to be the same in reality.
+We all know that isn’t the case, but that doesn’t matter, so if I have trouble picking a particular lock, I’ll move on to “Plan B” after a couple of minutes.

-Now let’s take a look at some of the new tools that make vehicle entry easier and more profitable.
+Now that we’ve gone over the techniques, let’s take a look at some of the new tools that are available today to make vehicle entry easier and more profitable.